 If you have an immediate threat to life or property, DIAL 9-1-1.
 For non-emergencies, DIAL 425-407-3999.

-The department traces its history back to 1922, when the first fire hydrants were installed in Old Town.
+The Mukilteo Fire Department traces its history back to 1922, when the first fire hydrants were installed in Old Town.
 In 1940, Snohomish Fire Protection District No. 2 was formed preceding the incorporation of the City of Mukilteo in 1947.
 Then in 1962 the Snohomish Fire Protection District and the Mukilteo Volunteer Fire Department became two separate entities and contracted fire protection for the City of Mukilteo.
-The department was staffed by volunteers until the 1990’s, when paid staff were added.
-The department was a combination volunteer/career department until 2010, when it became a fully paid department.
+The department was staffed solely by volunteers until 1992 when the first career firefighters were hired.
+The department continued as a combination volunteer/career department until 2010, when it became a fully paid department.
 Our goal has always been to continuously change to meet the needs of our community.

 Mukilteo Beacon Articles

-Chief Alexander writes occasionally for the Fire Sirens column in the Mukilteo Beacon.
-Articles will be posted here when published.
+Former Fire Chief Alexander wrote occasionally for the Fire Sirens column in the Mukilteo Beacon.
+His articles are available here.

 - Prepared Not Scared September 2019